BigDataIA-Spring2023-Team-11/Assignment3/README.md

 2. FastAPI
 * Endpoints as per the usecase.
 * Process of file transfer within fastapi with status of the request returned appropriatly to streamlit.
 Example, if the user inputs are invalid, the response return code should be “400 - Bad Request”

+* List of our API's:
+ 1. get_goes_url    : Copies goes file to S3 and return our s3 url
+ 2. get_nexrad_url  : Copies nexrad file to S3 and returns our s3 url
+ 3. get_goes_files :  Returns list of goes files
+ 4. get_nexrad_files :  Returns list of nexrad files

 3. Airflow
 * Create DAG’s with task’s in order of their dependency.